 Thinset Decoded Part 2: Which is the Best Thinset to use for…

 Down at the bottom are specific products.
 The products are all from Mapei, Custom Building Products (CBP), and Laticrete.
-I’ve chosen these three because they are the three brands that I am the most familiar with.
-There’s also Ditraset from Bostik which isn’t as easy to get for DIY’ers but is a great product for installing with Schluter products.
+I’ve chosen these three because they are the three brands because of my familiarty with them but also because these brands are the easiest for the DIY’er to get a hold of.

 Also, in the chart, I’ve put an asterisk next to the best thinset choices in different brands (in my opinion).